Skip to main content

 What are wsh Shell Extensions?

 wsh is a small program that helps manage waveterm regardless of which machine you are currently connected to.
-In order to not interrupt the normal flow of the remote session, we install it on your remote machine at ~/.waveterm/bin/wsh.
+It is always included on your host machine, but you also have the option to install it when connecting to a remote machine.
+If it is installed on the remote machine, it is installed at ~/.waveterm/bin/wsh.
 Then, when wave connects to your connection (and only when wave connects to your connection), ~/.waveterm/bin is added to your PATH for that individual session.
+If this fails for some reason, Wave will attempt to run without wsh.
+You will see this indicated by a small icon in the block header.
 For more info on what wsh is capable of, see wsh command.
 And if you wish to view the source code of wsh, you can find it here.

 Add a New Connection to the Dropdown